euank/ga__ows/README.md

 combination of Wordle and Hangman.

-There's a very high chance that this game has been invented before, but I do not perticularly want to google for it to find out.
+There's a very high chance that this game has been invented before, but I do not particularly want to google for it to find out.

 So, what's the game?

-You are given a hangman like set of letters all filled in, and a set of letters that are _not_ in the word.
+You are given a hangman-like set of letters and blanks, and a set of letters that are _not_ in the word.
 It is your goal to figure out the single common word that can fit.